 Clauses from 4.11.1.2 until 4.11.6 shall apply to explosive components, which cannot be fully tested before flight.

-For other elements of the system, which can be fully tested before flight, the equipment environmental test conditions of the end-user shall apply.
+For other elements of the subsystem, which can be fully tested before flight, the equipment environmental test conditions of the end-user shall apply.

 The requirements for explosive components are given below as measurements to be made after specific preconditioning and under survival and operational conditions identified in 4.6.